lyxok1/Tiny-DSOD/README.md

 ## Deploy a pre-trained model

-If you want to directly deploy a pre-trained model, you can use the demo scripts we provide in the `example/DCOD/directory`
+If you want to directly deploy a pre-trained model, you can use the demo scripts we provide in the `example/DCOD/` directory

 - for image input detection, use the following command:
 ```Shell